hmathlee/stat-441-final/README.md

 ## Overview

-The goal of this project was to answer the question "How religiuos are you?"
-The response is measured in five categories: "no answer", "very important", "quite important", "not important", or "not at all important".
+The goal of this project was to answer the question "How religious are you?", where the response is measured in five categories: "no answer", "very important", "quite important", "not important", or "not at all important".
 Our team's final submission is part of a Kaggle competition; more details can be found here: https://www.kaggle.com/competitions/w2024-kaggle-contest/overview.

 ## Methodology